 The two document management systems currently operating in the City (Stellent and Docuware), are licensed and hosted separately.
 This means annual maintenance is paid to vendors.
 Staff is paid to trouble-shoot and maintain functionality.
 Server space and processing power is consumed by stand alone systems.
 Consolidating these systems into one software environment with a centrally-managed hardware infrastructure will capture savings - some explicitly visible in reduced software and hardware maintenance costs, some implicit in increased functionality and better managed technology resources.
-This project may incur some start-up expense to provide extended infrastructure for high-volume image capture and data storage, but system support and maintenance costs savings will be realized - especially when it comes to software licensing, application support, and end-user training and support.
+This project may incur some start-up expense to provide extended infrastructure for high-volume image capture and data storage, but system support and maintenance costs savings should remain stable, including software licensing, application support, and end-user training and support.
+Trimcosystem was replaced.
+Docuware remains in Utility Billing with no immediate plan for replacement.